 Each wheel also gets classified into three classes.
 The first class gets the highest rating, the second class gets red lines across the exterior, the third class doesn’t get the official seal and the outside of the wheel must be shaved off.
 This third class is sold or becomes grated.

 Giulia explained that each wheel is inspected numerous times throughout the process by a controlled government agency.
 There is a “housewife” which is a robot that takes each wheel off the shelf, cleans the shelf and the wheel of cheese with brushes, and rotates it before placing it back on the clean spot.
 Very cool!

 They have a store where you can purchase some salami and local items and of course… Parmigiano Reggiano from the factory,!!
 Oh… we so did!!

 We learned so much from Giulia that we now know how to choose an excellent piece of Parmigiano Reggiano by its texture and color.
 We had always not chosen the pieces with the white specs and now we know that is what you need to look for!

 And Now… The King of Italian Food – Prosciutto di Parma

 We stopped at a traditional producer in a hillside town in the southern part of the Parma providence.
 Salumificio Conti is located in Valle di Castrignano.
-This factory is family owned by the Conti’s and has only 11 employees producing 60,000 hams per year.
-Here we learned that top quality local fresh pork, coarse sea salt and the sweet briny air of the nearby Ligurian Sea are the only ingredients necessary to make Parma Ham.
+This factory is family-owned by the Conti’s and has only 11 employees producing 60,000 hams per year.
+Here we learned that top-quality local fresh pork, coarse sea salt, and the sweet briny air of the nearby Ligurian Sea are the only ingredients necessary to make Parma Ham.

-The pigs must be raised in Italy and are fed the whey from the Parmigiano Reggiano factories, and a certain type of grass.
+The pigs must be raised in Italy and are fed the whey from the Parmigiano Reggiano factories and a certain type of grass.
 They are treated very well and grow to be quite fat; approximately 300 lbs.

-This is a great video I found.
 Video credit: The Brand Company – Parma